 The Department offers a concentration in Theatre Arts and Performance Studies.
-Concentrators chose a "track" to study within the concentration -Theatre Arts, Performance Studies, or Writing for Performance.
+Concentrators chose a "track" to study within the concentration -Theatre Arts, Performance Studies, or Dance.
 Students can all find a home in one of the tracks by working with faculty to best design their curricular choices.

 Classes are a key way to get to know faculty and other students well.
 But there are also shows to help out on as run crew.
 There are costumes to design and build, lights to hang, lines to memorize, muscles to stretch, voices to warm, directing projects to propose.
 There are producing boards to sit on and there are sets to design, productions to stage manage, dances to choreograph, plays to write, songs to write, philosophies to write, and –always – posters to hang.